-In the spirit of reflection, ECFC members from The Oregon Community Foundation and the Nicholson Foundation (New Jersey) shared their reflections from the meeting, and ways they are applying the DC deep dive experience in their own states.
+ECFC members from The Nicholson Foundation (New Jersey), The Oregon Community Foundation, and The Ford Family Foundation (Oregon) shared their reflections from the meeting, and ways they are applying the DC deep dive experience in their own states.

 Shannon Ayers, Ph.D.